31 Best Christmas Gifts for 12 Year Old Boys

 Sony WH-CH520 Wireless Headphones

-Why we like it: Fifty hours between charges changed everything
+Why I like it: Fifty hours between charges changed everything

 I heard nothing.
 That’s when I knew these worked.
 My twelve-year-old used to interrupt homework every few days asking where the charging cable was.
 Now silence stretches through October into November.